 During our Conservation work, we are open on the last Tuesday of each month from 2-4pm for guided tours.
 These will continue until June 2019 when we have our 200th Anniversary.
 All are welcome to come along and explore our church, getting the opportunity to see parts which are not usually seen.

 One of our young Sunday School pupils, Jessica, was lucky enough to win the opportunity to walk across the new Forth Bridge with her parents.
 There was a ballot held for those who would like to do this walk and they were some of the lucky ones.
 Jessica brought her invitation and medal into church to tell us all about it.
 She raised the magnificent sum of £487.
-An All Age Group, consisting of Morris, Brian, Andrew, Nina and Lucy are hoping to climb Ben Nevis, weather permitting, on Saturday 9th August.
-They also have sponsor forms in church and would appreciate your support.
-All money raised will go to our Conservation Project.
+An All Age Group, consisting of Morris, Brian, Andrew, Nina and Lucy managed to climb Ben Nevis, weather on Saturday 16th August.
+A staggering £630 was raised for our Conservation Project.
+Well done!

 In celebration of our 200 years, an album of 12 songs, including 2 original compositions, will be recorded and published.
 A permanent recording studio and sound stage will be set up in the manse living room with diffusers installed on the walls beginning in October.
 Rehearsals and recording sessions will be carried out from 2017 and throughout 2018.
 Musical leadership will be provided by Ian Paget in partnership with 3 or 4 different sets of Christian musicians with whom Ian works presently.
 We will rehearse and record 3 songs at a time.
 If you are interested in getting involved, please speak to the minister who will be serving as the producer for the album.

 As part of our Conservation Project, we are compiling a list of our ten favourite hymns.
 These will be recorded onto a CD entitled "Raising the Roof."
 If you have not yet taken part, you can fill in a survey form from the church porch and then put it in the blue box in the porch.